 - Routine: this is the behaviour that occurs almost automatically when prompted by the cue and might be considered as desired or detrimental.

 For example: 'when I get stressed (cue), I eat chocolate (routine), and I feel better (reward)'.
-And yes, sadly, that is absolutely my life!

 BUILDING, BREAKING OR STACKING.

-See the Actionable Takeaways below and be sure to use the Habit Canvas download for more on each of these.
+Be sure to use the Habit Canvas download for more on each of these.

 IN YOUR LATTICEWORK.

 Habit Loops have a close relationship to Temptation Bundling and Systems vs Goals.
 Also, consider combining your approach with nudges using the EAST Framework which takes advantage of the same cognitive 'automatic pilot' as established in Fast and Slow Thinking.
+You can also explore more about how you shift behaviour with the COM-B & Behavioural Change Wheel.

 Research by B.J Fogg, in particular, has shown the impact of 'tiny habits', leveraging Hyperbolic Discounting, that is embedding new habits are most effective with small, immediate rewards over distant larger ones.
 Consider how to use the Habit Loop to develop a Chain Reaction for greater impact — or inversely, use the Chain Rection to reinforce Habit formation using the 'don't break the chain method'.